Skip to content

 Resetting network settings is heavier than Airplane Mode but lighter than restoring the phone.
 It clears Wi-Fi passwords, Bluetooth pairings, VPN configurations, APN data, and cellular preferences.
 It doesn’t touch messages, photos, contacts, or apps.

-Go to Settings → General → Transfer or Reset iPhone → Reset → Reset Network Settings.
-Enter your passcode, confirm twice, and let the phone reboot.
-After it comes back, reconnect to your home Wi-Fi, then send a test group message.
-We measured the full sequence at 2 minutes 10 seconds on an iPhone 14 with iOS 17.6.
+Go to Settings → General → Transfer or Reset iPhone → Reset → Reset Network Settings, enter your passcode, confirm twice, and let the phone reboot.
+After it comes back, reconnect to your home Wi-Fi, re-pair any Bluetooth accessories you rely on, then send a test group message to confirm the fix took.
+The whole sequence takes a couple of minutes, but it strips every saved network, so plan to sign back into the Wi-Fi you use most.

-A persistent MMS attachment failure (group photos hanging at “Downloading…”) cleared after a network reset on our iPhone 14 in March 2026, after Airplane Mode and iMessage toggles had no effect for a week.
+A persistent MMS attachment failure (group photos hanging at “Downloading…”) often clears after a network reset even when Airplane Mode and iMessage toggles have had no effect for days.
 Plan ahead, though.
 You’ll have to retype every Wi-Fi password the phone has saved.

 #Force Quit Messages and Reopen the App